flowroute/flowroute-sdk-v3-python/README.md

 ```
 ### CNAM Record Management

-The Flowroute Python library v3  allows you to make HTTP requests to the `cnams` resource of Flowroute API v2: `https://api.flowroute.com/v2/cnams`
+The Flowroute Python Library v3  allows you to make HTTP requests to the `cnams` resource of Flowroute API v2: `https://api.flowroute.com/v2/cnams`.

+All of the CNAM record management methods are encapsulated in `cnam_demo.py`.

 | API Reference Pages |
 | ------------------- |